OhJeongGyu/recyclerViewTestApp/README.md

-this repository is recyclerview test app
+this repository is recyclerview test app.